murilonerdx/murilonerdx/README.md

   <br>
   <samp>
     Hello there!
 I'm <b><a rel="nofollow noopener noreferrer" target="_blank" href="https://instagram.com/murilonerdex">Murilo</a></b>.
-    <br>A BACK-END developer, lover of Java & Javascript, admirer of the sky, passionate about sciences<br>
+    <br>A BACK-END developer, lover of Java & Python, admirer of the sky, passionate about sciences<br>

 </samp>